 - If the trolley is currently tracking, the value read from the catseye differential position sensor is added to the requested motor velocity that the metrology system sent.
 The result is sent to the PMAC, which controls the motor.
 Hence the motor position is continually adjusted to maintain a cart position underneath the catseye. - If the focus servo is on, the value read from the focus encoder is used to calculate the required speed and direction of the focus drive to get the focus to the required position.
 This is converted into a drive voltage by a digital to analog converter, which is then applied to the focus drive. - If the steering loop is closed, the value read from the trolley inclinometer is used to calculate a steering angle.
 This angle is then sent to the PMAC, which controls the steering motor.
-The aim is to keep the trolley level.

-The algorithm is as follows: If the tilt is more than a value specified in the configuration, nudge the steering by two steps in the correcting direction (unless the velocity exceeds 0.1 m/s, in which case move it one step).
-Otherwise, if it has just crossed the ideal tilt value then steer straight.
-Otherwise, just nudge the steering by a single motor step in the correcting direction.
+The aim is to keep the trolley level. - The algorithm is as follows: If the tilt is more than a value specified in the configuration, apply a proportional- integral (PI) servo.
+Otherwise, if the trolley has just crossed the ideal tilt value then it is steered straight.
+Otherwise, the steering is set one motor step away from straight in the correcting direction as indicated by the inclinometer.
 This algorithm is designed to minimise the use of the steering stepper motor, which draws significant current while stepping.
-Some user-configurable hysteresis is also built into the outer limit to prevent false triggering of the stepper motor by tilt sensor noise.